gkadam2011/pagw-microservices/docs/architecture/sqs-queue-parameters.md

 # SQS Queue Parameters Configuration

-This document describes the SQS queue parameters for the PAGW PAS microservices pipeline, including the rationale for each configuration.
+This document describes the SQS queue parameters for the PAGW microservices pipeline, including the rationale for each configuration.

 ## Overview